john-shaibu/wander-watch/README.md

 To get started with the Wander Watch project, follow these steps:

-1. First, make sure you have yarn installed on your system.
-If not, you can install it by following the instructions on the official yarn website: https://classic.yarnpkg.com/en/docs/install/
+1. First, make sure you have node (which includes npm) installed on your system.
+If not, you can install it by following the instructions on the official node [website](https://nodejs.org/en)

 2. Clone the repository:
 ```